The Best Hotels in Tribeca, Manhattan

 As well as its maze of cobblestone streets, gorgeous gastronomical restaurants and towering celebrity-filled apartment blocks, this cinematic neighborhood has made its name as the host of the yearly Tribeca Film Festival.
 Follow the example of the Hollywood bigwigs and stay in one of the best hotels in Tribeca.

-Tribeca (Triangle Below Canal Street) is home to a vibrant art scene, sophisticated restaurants, and of course, a famous film festival.
-The neighborhood, which was once the home to industrial warehouses and factories, has transformed into one of the wealthiest in Manhattan, where international celebrities and creatives keep loft apartments for their visits to New York.
-Choose from these hotels in Tribeca for your next trip downtown.
+Tribeca (a shortening of Triangle Below Canal Street) is a pulsing social hub with a vibrant art scene and striking views of the Hudson River.
+The neighborhood, which was once the home to industrial warehouses and factories, has transformed into one of the wealthiest in Manhattan and attracts floods of visitors year-round.
+Culture Trip has picked out the cream of the crop for your next trip Downtown.

 This super-stylish hotel attracts creative types from all over the world.
-The Frederick artfully weaves its vintage sensibility into the modern and minimalist design of its guest rooms with exposed white brick walls, elegant wallpaper and subway tile in the bathroom.
-While the rooms themselves do tend to be smaller, The Frederick more than makes up for it with its excellent location.
-Guests have easy access to major bus and subway lines that make it convenient to explore all that Tribeca and downtown Manhattan have to offer.
+The Frederick artfully weaves its vintage sensibility into the modern and minimalist design of its guest rooms with exposed white-brick walls, elegant wallpaper and subway tile in the bathroom.
+While the rooms themselves do tend to be smaller, the hotel more than makes up for it with its excellent location.
+Guests have easy access to major bus and subway lines that make it convenient to explore all that Tribeca and Downtown Manhattan have to offer.